ajnelson/geoproc/INSTALL.md

 There are two choices on installing the utilities:

  * If you are willing to augment your shell's PATH variables to include the `~/local` prefix, run `deps/build_submodules.sh local [prefix_directory]`; `prefix_directory` is optional and defaults to `$HOME/local`.
-The file `deps/bashrc` includes the specific path augmentations that make this work; appending this file to your own `~/.bashrc` is sufficient.
+The file `deps/bashrc` includes the specific path augmentations that make this work; appending this file to your own `~/.bashrc` is sufficient (though don't forget to refresh your environment with `source ~/.bashrc` when you modify your `~/.bashrc` file).
  * If you would rather install these utilities system-wide, run `deps/build_submodules.sh system`.

+After building, this command should show an options list:

+    icat

 Until GeoProc is packaged properly for `yum`, `apt-get` or `port` installations, the `local` option is recommended.

 ### GeoProc

-Finally, GeoProc can be built with:
+GeoProc can be built with:

     ./bootstrap.sh && ./configure && make && sudo make install